 Compositions have been performed by leading ensembles such as American Composers Orchestra, So Percussion, Nash Ensemble of London, Brentano Quartet, and Crash Ensemble.
 His two operas La Tempesta and Il Racconto d’Inverno premiered in Umbria, Italy.

+Recently his piece New York: A City Symphony for film and orchestra was premiered in Carnegie Hall by the American Composers Orchestra.
 His visual-music film Baroque Suite was called “marvelous” by New Yorker critic Alex Ross and has been featured on MTV and screened at the Brooklyn Film Festival, The Wassaic Project, and The SONiC Festival.
 His music video directing debut “The Bright Motion” for pianist Michael Mizrahi of New Amsterdam Records was released to critical acclaim on the blogs of NPR Classical and The Rest is Noise.

 As composer and sound designer for theater, he has worked with Pig Iron Theatre, The Wilma Theater, The Arden Theatre, Azuka Theater, Swarthmore College, and Columbia University.
 He was nominated for three Barrymore Awards, including the prestigious F. Otto Haas Emerging Artist Award, and his sound design for Pig Iron Theatre’s Love Unpunished was featured in the 2011 Prague Quadrennial.
 He has participated in artist residencies in the theater departments of Swarthmore College, Drexel University, and University of Pennsylvania.